simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __BSL__
 _Mandatory parameter: base ID_
-Opens a Sections overview of a concrete base.
-Accessible via the “Sections” button in a concrete BS window.
+Opens an overview over the buildings in a concrete base.
+Accessible via the BUILDINGS (formerly “SECTIONS”) button in a concrete BS window.
 Click “DEMOLISH” to destroy a Section, which will not give you any construction resources back as of yet.

 __BSC__
 _Mandatory parameter: base ID_